joshRpowell/dockerizing_rails/_assignments/assignment_07.md

 # Assignment 7 - Glueing things together
-Before we get started, make sure to stop all running containers. `docker container ls` and `docker container stop` are your friends here.
-Once you are done, let's remove all containers that we created in previous assignments.
-Either with `docker container prune` (**!!Attention!!** this will delete all stopped containers on your system) or manually with `docker container rm`.

 ## Preparing the Compose file
 Now that we have a clean environment, let's put the `docker-compose.yml` in place: